 1. Auto Start

 When there is a power outage, and then the power is back, some ACs do not restart by themselves.
-ACs with the Auto Start feature can restart themselves after the power is back, and set the temperature to the level that you had set before the power outage happened.
+An AC with the Auto Start feature can restart itself after the power is back, and set the temperature to the level that you had set before the power outage happened.

 While all ACs control humidity levels while cooling a room, some ACs come with an additional dehumidification feature that reduces humidity in the room.
 This feature is important if you live in an area that has uncomfortably high humidity.

 3. Four-Way Swing For Better Airflow Across The Room

 Most ACs come with a two-way swing for dispersing air in the room.
 While it doesn’t make a huge difference when it comes to the AC’s effectiveness in cooling the room, it certainly improves the perception of cooling as air passes by you every few seconds.
 Some ACs come with a four-way swing, which means that they can disperse air horizontally and vertically, making it easier to adjust the AC’s airflow more accurately.
 This is an important feature to have if airflow to a particular spot in the room is important to you.